A Revolution in Science: the Eclipse Expeditions of 1919: Eddington and the Expeditions

 \subsection{Results and Reaction}

 A special joint meeting of the Royal Astronomical Society and the Royal Society of London was convened on 6 November 1919.
 Dyson presented the main results, and was followed by contributions from Crommelin and Eddington.
-The results from Sobral, with measurements of seven stars in good visibility, gave the deflection as $1.98 \pm 0.16$ arc seconds.
+The results from Sobral, with measurements of seven stars in good visibility, gave the deflection as $1.98 \pm 0.18$ arc seconds.
 Principe was less convincing.
 Only five stars were included, and the conditions there led to a much larger error.
-Nevertheless, the value obtained by Eddington was $1.61 \pm 0.40$.
+Nevertheless, the value obtained by Eddington was $1.62 \pm 0.45$.
 Both were within two standard errors of the Einstein value of 1.74 and more than two standard errors away from either zero or the Newtonian value of 0.87.

 The reaction from scientists at this special meeting was ambivalent.
 Some questioned the reliability of statistical evidence from such a small number of stars.
 This skepticism seems in retrospect to be entirely justified.
 Although the results from Sobral were consistent with Einstein's prediction, Eddington had been careful to remove from the analysis all measurements taken with the main equipment, the astrographic telescope and used only the results from the 4-inch.
 As I have explained, there were good grounds for this because of problems with the focus of the larger instrument.
-On the other hand, these plates yielded a value for the deflection of 0.93 seconds of arc, very close to the Newtonian prediction.
+On the other hand, these plates yielded a value for the deflection of about 0.93 seconds of arc, very close to the Newtonian prediction.
 Some suspected Eddington of cooking the books by leaving these measurements out.
-Others, such as Ludwick Silberstein, admonished the audience.
-Silberstein pointed a finger at the portrait of Newton that hangs in the meeting room, and warned: 'We owe it to that great man to proceed very carefully in modifying or retouching his Law of Gravitation.'
-On the other hand, the eminent Professor J.J.
-Thomson, discoverer of the electron and Chair of the meeting, was convinced, stating \begin{quotation} ``This is the most important result obtained in connection with the theory of gravitation since Newton's day.'' \end{quotation} For a skeptical slant on Eddington's experiment, see Collins \& Pinch (1998).
+For a full discussion of the controversy, see \cite{Kenn09}.

+In any case, as it happens, the plates produced by the Sobral astrographic were remeasured using an automated plate-measuring device in 1979.
+This type of device is less likely to be confused by distortion than the human eye.
+After the remeasurement \cite{Harvey}, the results from the Sobral astrographic were $\alpha=1.55 \pm 0.34$, which is consistent with the Einstein value.

+It is a great shame that the original photographs taken during the 1919 eclipse are not available to be measured and reanalysed.
+It seems the Principe plates were thrown when Eddington died in 1944, possibly by his sister with whom he lived at the Observatory House in Cambridge and who had to move out after his death.
+The Sobral plates were definitely available in 1979 for the re-measurement discussed above, but they also seem to have been lost - perhaps as a consequence of the numerous reorganisations of the Royal Observatories over the past few decades.